BoldijarPaul/JSON-Rest-API-Client-Java-Android/README.md

 ##**How to start**

- 1. Add the Context.java and HttpHelper class to your project.
+ 1)Add the Context.java and HttpHelper class to your project.
- 2. Import the GSON library.
+ 2)Import the GSON library.
 You can do this manually by adding the jar https://code.google.com/p/google-gson/downloads/detail?name=google-gson-2.2.4-release.zip& or by maven:
 ```xml
 <dependency>
     	<groupId>com.google.code.gson</groupId>